innerhorizon/agilepress/README.txt

 Thank you for choosing AgilePress!

 == Changelog ==

+= 1.548.8 =
+* Updated CSS and made some visual tweaks to the various help/settings pages;
+* Fixed some warnings shown by PHPStorm;
+* Changed default colors for notes.

 = 1.538.5 =
 * Notes now allow for annonymous comments if permitted by AP admin;